 Littlewood UE Chapel

 So, Littlewood UEC imitates the pattern of 17th- & 18th-century Oratories.
 For example, many religious societies scheduled their weekly fellowship outside church hours, thereby, demonstrating loyalty to the national Church.
-Eventually, many of these religious societies found their way into the United Societies of the reverend John Wesley, more or less streamlining their organization and practices with Wesley’s discipline.
+Eventually, many of these religious societies found their way into the United Societies of the Reverend Mr. John Wesley, more or less adopting and streamlining their rules with Wesley’s discipline.

 It ought to be recalled Mr. John Wesley was indeed an Anglican minister, and late-Oxford fellow, who never wished his United societies to leave the Church of England but remain an association of Societies within the Church.
 Indeed, Mr. Wesley warned his people,